ShaneBurkhart/SparkSchool/courses/_posts/2017-1-13-build-a-and-deploy-nodejs-to-heroku-1.md

 ### Install Git

 Git is a version control tool that Heroku uses to deploy web apps.
-Visit [https://git-scm.com/downloads](https://git-scm.com/downloads) and download the installer for your operating system.
+We'll talk a little more about Git later.
+For now, visit [https://git-scm.com/downloads](https://git-scm.com/downloads) and download the installer for your operating system.
 Run it with the default settings.

 ### Install a text editor